MeaCulpitt/SignalCast/docs/Validator.md

 SignalCast ensures validators are economically driven to be honest, rigorous, and efficient:

 * **V-Trust & Consensus:**
     Validators earn dividends based on their **V-Trust score**.
-If a validator consistently scores a miner differently than the stake-weighted median of the network (e.g., by being "too lenient" on a friendly miner), their V-Trust decays, reducing their own TAO rewards.
+Consistently scoring miners outside the stake-weighted median results in V-Trust decay and reduced rewards.
 * **Attribution Accuracy Rebates:**
-    A portion of the advertiser's "Distribution Fee" is held in an escrow pool.
-Validators who demonstrate the highest correlation between their internal scoring and the **actual sales data** reported by the advertiser receive a "Performance Dividend."
+    A portion of the advertiser's "Distribution Fee" is held in escrow.
+Validators demonstrating the highest correlation between internal scores and **actual sales data** reported by the advertiser receive a "Performance Dividend."
 * **Fraud Detection Bounties:**
-    Validators that are the first to identify and provide a "Proof of Adversarial Intent" against a malicious miner (resulting in a slash) are rewarded with a portion of the burned stake.
+    Validators that are the first to identify and provide a "Proof of Adversarial Intent" against a malicious miner are rewarded with a portion of the slashed stake.